acst52/ATB-Industries/README.md

 ## Description

 ATB Industries is a Canadian plastic bottle manufacturing company, producing custom plastic bottles with the highest quality in the industry at competetive prices.
-This repository contains the code for their upcoming new website, which will use a React framework.
-You can visit their current website at [ATB Industries](atb.ca).
+This repository contains the code for the upcoming redesign of their website.
+The new site, built with a React framework, aims to provide a digital experience that matches the quality of the bottles produced by ATB.
+Visit their current website at [ATB Industries](https://www.atb.ca).

 ## Table of Contents